GESIS-Methods-Hub/guidelines-for-methods/README.md

 This repo provides method submission guidelines for Methods Hub.
-The guidelines are followed for content release 1 [June 2024].
+The guidelines are followed for **Methods Hub content release 1 [June 2024]**.
 The guidelines will update with the coming releases as need be.
 Start with the [method submission guidelines](method-submission-guidelines.md) if you are here for the first time.
 Otherwise,
 -   For method README use [README template](method-README-template.md)